 We confess that the only true God is the Triune God, revealed in Scripture as the Father, the Son, and the Holy Spirit.
 There is only one Divine Essence, yet there are three eternal Persons in that one Essence.
-The doctrine of the Holy Trinity is a profound mystery which we cannot fully understand, but we accept it in humble faith because it is clearly taught in Scripture.
+The doctrine of the Holy Trinity is a profound mystery that we cannot fully understand, but we accept it in humble faith because it is clearly taught in Scripture.
 For this reason “we worship one God in three persons and three Persons in one God,” as we confess in the Athanasian Creed.
 Although there are many in the world who claim to follow and worship a “supreme being,” only those who believe in the Triune God — Father, Son, and Holy Spirit — can be saved.

 Deut.
 6:4, John 10:30, Matt.
 28:19, Acts 20:28, Rom.
 8:9, 2 Cor.
 13:14, I Pet.
 1:2, Col. 2:8-9, John 5:23.

-We confess that God reveals Himself to mankind, not only through creation and the human conscience, but also and especially through the Holy Scriptures, His written Word.
-The true way of salvation is revealed only through God’s Word, and any claims for revelation of the way of salvation through other means must be rejected.
+We confess that God reveals Himself to mankind, not only through creation and the human conscience but also and especially through the Holy Scriptures, His written Word.
+The true way of salvation is revealed only through God’s Word, and any claims for a revelation of the way of salvation through other means must be rejected.
 The main purpose of Holy Scripture is to reveal to us that Jesus Christ is our only Savior.

 Rom.
 15:4 and 16:25-26, 2 Tim.
 3:15, Luke 24:25-27, John 20:31, Rom.
 10:14-17, Jer.
 23:25- 29, John 14:6, Acts 4:12.

-We confess that the canonical books of the Old and New Testaments, in their original form as written by the prophets, apostles, and evangelists, were given by inspiration of God.
+We confess that the canonical books of the Old and New Testaments, in their original form as written by the prophets, apostles, and evangelists, were given by the inspiration of God.
 The Holy Scriptures are without error in everything they teach, including matters of geography, science, and history, and they are the only infallible rule and norm of Christian doctrine and practice.
 The Scriptures not only contain the Word of God (as if to say, some of their teachings are the authoritative Word of God and others are not), but they are the very Word of God in their entirety.
-We reject the so-called “historical-critical” or “higher- critical” method of Biblical interpretation as an unwarranted and arbitrary manner of dealing with Holy Scripture.
-The Scriptures are true and reliable in all that they report, including their accounts of Old Testament and New Testament miracles.
-We therefore regard the denial of these miracles as blasphemous and as setting up man’s reason as a judge over God’s Word.
+We reject the so-called “historical-critical” or “higher-critical” method of Biblical interpretation as an unwarranted and arbitrary manner of dealing with Holy Scripture.
+The Scriptures are true and reliable in all that they report, including their accounts of the Old Testament and New Testament miracles.
+We, therefore, regard the denial of these miracles as blasphemous and as setting up man’s reason as a judge over God’s Word.
 Since the term “inspired” is often used in a loose sense, we frequently use the expressions “verbally inspired” and “inerrant” in describing the authority and reliability of these sacred documents which God caused His servants to write.

 John 10:35,1 Cor.
 2:13, 2 Tim.
 3:16, 2 Pet 1:20-21, 2 Pet.
 3:15-17, 1 Thes.
 1:5, 2:13.